Pravargav/Amadeus/English/grammar/emphasis.md

 -> Who drinks such a large amount of milk?

--> We should visit a temple today itself.❌(Indian english not british.)

--> Today only we should visit temple.❌

--> Today is the right day to visit the temple.

--> Today is the day we are supposed to visit the temple.

 -> What I need is rest.

 -> What matters to him is honesty.